How to Make Puliyogare or Tamarind Rice

 Tangy and Spicy Tamarind Rice in 10 minutes!

 Yes...
 If you have some cooked rice left in your kitchen, you can make an awesome tamarind rice or puliyogare in 10 minutes.
 You need basic ingredients like grated coconut, curry leaves, peanuts, oil, a bit sugar, and puliyogare masala to make this dish.

 You can buy puliyogare mix from the Indian grocery store in your area.
-Preserve this masala in your refrigerator, so that you can make tamarind rice whenever you desire.
+Preserve this masala in your refrigerator so that you can make tamarind rice whenever you desire.
 When buying the masala, check to see whether it contains oil and salt.
-If it already has both these, no need to add them while making the rice.
+If it already has both of these, there is no need to add them while making the rice.
 And you won't necessarily need to add any later.

 I get puliyogare masala without oil and salt.
 This gives me the freedom to use oil of my choice and also to use the quantity I wish to add in the recipe.

 To make puliyogare more tasty and healthy, I use grated carrots or carrot cubes.
 They blend very well with the tamarind rice.
 You can pack tamarind rice for your office or picnic.
 It stays awesome even when it's cold.